DataDog/terraform-provider-datadog/docs/resources/synthetics_test.md

 Optional:

-- `allow_insecure` (Boolean) Allows loading insecure content for an HTTP request in an API test or in a multistep API test step
+- `allow_insecure` (Boolean) Allows loading insecure content for an HTTP request in an API test or in a multistep API test step.
 - `body` (String) The request body.
 - `body_type` (String) Type of the request body.
 Valid values are `text/plain`, `application/json`, `text/xml`, `text/html`, `application/x-www-form-urlencoded`, `graphql`.
 - `call_type` (String) The type of gRPC call to perform.
 Valid values are `healthcheck`, `unary`.